alevchuk/vim-clutch/README.md

 ## Has anyone thought of this before? ##

-Perhaps, but I was not able to find any mention of this.
+Perhaps, but I was not able to find any mention of using a pedal for Vi or VIM.
 I searched for this occasionally for a span of more than 2 years.
 Nothing like this comes up on Google.
-I shared this with a lot of my friends and no one mentioned that this was already thought of by someone else.
+I shared my idea with a lot of my friends and no one mentioned that this was already thought of by someone else.

 As a result I consider myself the inventor of the VIM Clutch.